tedkim97/tedkim97.github.io/_posts/2021-01-17-diss_track_graph.md

 - Better formatting
 - Representing number of interactions as edge thickness

-# TODOs:
+# Conclusion & TODOs:
-Things to do in the future.
+I'm "content" with the work so far but I think they're is always more to do.

-- **Focus on an individual rather than a whole genre**
+- **Focus on an individual or individuals** - rather than a whole genre
-- **A more thorough analysis of the graphs**
-Rather than focusing on a few centrality metrics
+- **A more thorough analysis of the graphs** - rather than focusing on a few centrality metrics
-- **Finish the d3 vis**
+- **Finish the d3 vis** - with all the bells and whistles
-- **Genius API**
-Apparently Genius has an API for music.
+- **Try the Genius API** - apparently Genius has an API for music.
 I was thinking that the Genius API could be used to source information and assume its correct.